Hevander27/Correlation-One/README.md

 Dataset:boiler\_emissions

-Contains data about the average boiler emissions of toxins nitrogen dioxide,sulfurdioxide and ine particulate matter.The data is categorized by UHF42 neighborhood for years 2013 and 2015.There are 84 rows and 5 columns.
+Contains data about the average boiler emissions of toxins nitrogen dioxide,sulfurdioxide and ine particulate matter.The data is categorized by UHF42 neighborhood for years 2013 and 2015.

+There are 84 rows and 5 columns.

 https://data.cityofnewyork.us/Environment/Air-Quality/fyf4-hrcu